Skip to main content

 Flow is built on the foundations of Speechmatics' market-leading real-time ASR.
 The client passes streaming audio to the Flow service through the WebSocket.
 The service then processes multiple speech & non-speech signals such as the spoken words, tonality, & audio events before passing the context to the LLM to formulate a response.

 Flow natively supports multiple speaker detection (Speaker Diarization).
-Flow can be configured to ignore, acknowledge or engage with non-primary speakers when setting up Templates.
+Flow can be configured to ignore, acknowledge or engage with non-primary speakers when setting up Agents.

 This transcribed text is also streamed back to the client as soon as it is generated to support any client-driven recording, monitoring & analytics workflows.

-To improve accuracy on product-specific terminology we recommend using a Custom Dictionary when setting up Templates.
+To improve accuracy on product-specific terminology we recommend using a Custom Dictionary when setting up Agents in the portal.

 Large Language Model (LLM)